bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.3-mern-infrastructure-part-2/README.md

 import OrderHistoryPage from '../OrderHistoryPage/OrderHistoryPage';
 ```

-> Tip: `command + D` comes in handy for using multiple cursors to edit.
+> 👀 `command/ctrl + D` comes in handy for using multiple cursors to edit.

-After the imports we're rendering the `<AuthPage>` as expected.
+The `<AuthPage>` should now be rendering as expected.

 <img src="https://i.imgur.com/QvEh2m6.png">

 Updating the hook's State to any truthy value will result in `<NewOrderPage>` rendering instead!

-Now let's learn about how we can use React Router to perform client-side routing...
+Now let's learn about how to use React Router to perform client-side routing...

-## 4. Intro to Client-Side Routing Using React Router
+## 6. Intro to Client-Side Routing Using React Router

 The React library does not include routing functionality.

 [React Router](https://reactrouter.com/) is the de facto client-side routing library for both React and [React Native](https://reactnative.dev/).

-> React Router has recently been updated from version 5.x to 6.x which included breaking changes.
+> 👀 React Router has recently been updated from version 5.x to 6.x which included breaking changes.
 Be aware that the code in most of the tutorials, etc. out there that include React Router may not work any more.

 ### Install React Router